 As documented in the Receiving Security Vulnerability Information from Cisco section of this document, Cisco delivers technical security information about software fixes in Cisco products and distributes product updates through several channels.
 Cisco reserves the right to deviate from this policy on an exception basis to ensure access to Cisco.com for software patch availability.

 In direct response to customer feedback, Cisco releases the following bundles of Cisco Security Advisories at 1600 GMT on a regular schedule twice each year.
 This schedule applies to the disclosure of vulnerabilities in the following Cisco products and does not apply to the disclosure of vulnerabilities in other Cisco products.

 Fourth Wednesday in March and September

 Cisco ASA, FTD, and FMC Software

 Cisco generally discloses Cisco Security Advisories at 1600 GMT on any given Wednesday.

-Cisco reserves the right to publish an individual Security Advisory for Cisco IOS Software, Cisco IOS XE Software, or other products outside the published schedule.
+Cisco reserves the right to publish an individual Security Advisory for Cisco IOS and IOS XE, Cisco NX-OS, Cisco ASA, Cisco FTD, or Cisco FMC Software or other products outside the published schedule.
 Conditions under which an out-of-cycle publication may occur include, but are not limited to, the following:

 Cisco detects heightened public awareness of a serious vulnerability